Lauren Jackson: 2012

-2013–retirement
+Injuries ending her WNBA career

 A hamstring surgery forced Jackson out of the 2013 season, and she also missed the 2014 season after operating both her right knee and left Achilles in February.
 The final year of her Storm contract was suspended in 2013 and dissolved under the new collective-bargaining agreement signed in 2014, but Seattle still retained Jackson's rights.
 During her 2014 recovery, Jackson expressed interest in returning to Seattle in 2015, saying that despite so much time sidelined by injury, "I've just had too good of a career there to let that fall by the wayside."
 However, these hopes of returning to the WNBA and the Storm for the 2015 season were sidelined when Jackson had further surgery on her right knee in the spring of 2015.
 Her attentions turned to the 2016 Summer Olympics in Rio de Janeiro.
 However, in November 2015, Jackson announced that her rehabilitation had suffered a setback that would keep her from practising until January 2016.
 Upon taking the court again, she stated she would decide in February 2016 if she would participate in what would be her fifth Olympic games or retire from the sport.
 Her retirement was announced one month later.